eclipse-edc/MinimumViableDataspace/README.md

 ### 10.4 Default scope-to-criterion transformer

-When IdentityHub receives a Presentation query, that carries an access token, it must be able to convert a scope string into a filter expression, for example `org.eclipse.edc.vc.type:DataProcessorCredential:read` is converted into `verifiableCredential.credential.type = DataProcessorCredential`.
+When IdentityHub receives a Presentation query, that carries an access token, it must be able to convert a scope string into a filter expression, for example `org.eclipse.dspace.dcp.vc.type:DataProcessorCredential:read` is converted into `verifiableCredential.credential.type = DataProcessorCredential`.
 This filter expression is then used by IdentityHub to query for `DataProcessorCredentials` in the database.